New Tools for Learning in Adult age – NEver TOO LAte is a 32-month project (October 2019- May 2022).

-The project is developed in 6 European countries: IT-GR-ES-PT-A-D. These are Countries affected by: general progressive impoverishment due to economic-socio-cultural crises occurred over time; political issues related to the lack of measures in favor of processes of integration and inclusion of people in marginal or deprived conditions; high unemployment rate mostly affecting young people, women and people poorly or at all qualified; incoming strong migration flows from countries afflicted by poverty and conflict.
+The project is developed in 6 European countries: Italy, Greece, Spain, Portugal, Austria and Germany.
+These are countries countries affected by: general progressive impoverishment due to economic-socio-cultural crises occurred over time; political issues related to the lack of measures favouring the processes of integration and inclusion of people in marginal or deprived conditions; high unemployment rate mostly affecting young people, women and people poorly qualified or unqualified; strong incoming migration flows from countries afflicted by poverty and conflict.

-4 Multiplier events are planned in 4 of the partner countries (Spain, Greece, Germany, Italy), to disseminate intellectual property and Recommendations.
+Four Multiplier events are planned in 4 of the partner countries (Spain, Greece, Germany, Italy) to disseminate intellectual property and recommendations.

-A Comparative Research, with the analysis of methodologies and positive experiences in partner countries (Italy, Germany, Portugal, Spain, Austria, Greece) in the the project field of interest; a “MyDigital FlipBooks” Multimedia Library for the use of professionals, to support young people and vulnerable adults in lifelong learning paths; a Basic Learning Platform compatible with all digital devices and aimed at motivating young people and adults to complete learning paths to basic and citizenship skills.
+- A Basic Learning Platform compatible with all digital devices and aimed at motivating young people and adults to complete learning paths to basic education and citizenship skills.

 Expected outcomes are:

-Increased number of adults and young people, EU and not-EU, with poor or no schooling, motivated to develop/improve functional literacy, numeracy, digital, social and citizenship skills according to their social inclusion needs and aspiration;
+- Increased number of adults and young people, EU and non-EU, with poor or no schooling, motivated to develop/improve functional literacy, numeracy, digital, social and citizenship skills according to their social inclusion needs and aspiration;

 The Macro phases of the project are: